 The Requirement of Generality

-Unlike interpersonal dialogue, when it comes to multicultural dialogue there us a requirement for generality.
-Both parties are addressing each other as a generalized other.
-That is, each side is required to generalize his positions, arguments, dialectical responses and self-presentation.
-Only when done so it can request from the other side other required generalizations like: showing empathy, giving agreements and declaring disagreements.
-This is not also to say that only abstract cases are presented.
-Only that when using specific cases these are just kind of samples for that situation.
-It also does not demand that this dialogue is accomplished only through formal political representors, informal people can join it as long they keep this constraint for generality.
+Unlike interpersonal dialogue, in multicultural dialogue there is a requirement for generality.
+Both parties address each other as a generalized other.
+That is, each side is required to generalize their positions, arguments, dialectical responses, and self-presentation.
+Only when this is done can one party request responses like showing empathy and expressing agreement or disagreement.
+This is not to say that discussion is restricted to an abstract level, for particularities cannot be overlooked.
+Furthermore, multicultural dialogue is not only accomplished between formal political representatives.
+Groups and individuals can participate in this sort of dialogue in an informal context too, as long as the requirement for generality is respected.

 Acknowledging Foreignness

 The side demanding recognition asks to be listened to.
-Why should he be given it?
-Well, we assume that the situation prior to this process is one of being-foreign to the other side (the addressee).
-There is a gap that demands listening.
-This is listening in its thick sense—the one asking recognition must be enabled to explain the depth of a particular practice in culture, its historical context, its symbolism, the degree it is widespread, and the like.
-Asking to be listened imposes a duty of empathy, avoiding as possible – as long as one listens – being critical and judgmental.
-On the other hand also the other side asks in response to be listened to.
-This listening however is a different one, for example, he can show the degree to which a particular cultural practice challenges it, the way the dominate culture feels threatened, the constraints it might impose, and so on.
-What demands to be kept is an attitude of being non-judgmental, on both sided.
-This does not mean an a-priori consenting attitude, or some disposition for such an attitude.
-That is on the one hand the dominate culture is asked to be fully acknowledged of any detail, including delicate and "odd" ones, and in return it tries to avoid judgment.
-More than that, in dialogue each side should be ready to suffer, as hearing what the other interlocuter says might cause one pain, after all it is aimed sometimes at one’s inner and deeper beliefs.
+Why should they be granted this?
+In the first place, there is the assumption that the addresser and addressee are foreign to each other.
+There is a cultural gap that needs to be acknowledged.
+This requires listening in its deepest sense—the one asking for recognition must be allowed to explain, for instance, the importance of a particular cultural practice, its historical context, its symbolism, its prevalence, and the like.
+Asking to be listened to imposes a duty of empathy on the listener, who is called to listen without being critical or judgmental.
+Then, the listener (in this case the dominant culture) asks in response to be heard.
+This listening, however, is of a different kind.
+For example, it can show the degree to which the dominant culture feels challenged or threatened by a particular cultural practice, the constraints it might impose, and so on.
+A non-judgmental attitude is called for, on both sides.
+This does not mean an a priori consensual attitude, or some disposition to adopt such an attitude.
+The dominant culture is asked to fully acknowledge all of the details laid on the table, including delicate or seemingly “odd” matters, and must endeavor to avoid judgment.
+Moreover, in dialogue each side should be ready to hear what they do not wish to hear: after all, an interlocutor’s response may cause offense when it is aimed at one’s deep-seated beliefs.

-The fact of foreignness puts us in an epistemological dilemma, on one hand, the listener needs to translate the addressor, and thus use Davidson's principle of charity, where we use "our beliefs as a guide to the meanings of the speaker’s utterances" (Princeton Enc.).
-But, that way we are in fact negating from the addressor, again, the possibility of recognition; for we make his request dependent on being translatable to our language.
-On the other hand, how can another culture be recognized if in the end there is no way of translating it to the addressee language?
+The fact of foreignness presents us with an epistemological dilemma: on the one hand, the listener needs to interpret the discourse of the addresser, and thus use Davidson’s principle of charity, whereby we use “our beliefs as a guide to the meanings of the speaker’s utterances” (Princeton Enc.).
+But, when received in this way, the addresser’s request for recognition is negated, for it is made dependent on being translatable into the addressee’s language.
+On the other hand, how can another culture be shown recognition if, in the end, there is no way of translating it into the target language?
 Is it enough to believe the addressee is authentic as a sufficient condition for giving recognition?
-If it is not translatable to our language should we better categorize it under tolerance and not recognition?
+If a culture is not translatable into the language of the listener, would it be better to talk about tolerance instead of recognition?

 Time and Recognition